U'Bizchutan: History

 Colian, the founder of the party, had been associated with the Shas party, but the party refused to allow her to run on its ticket in the municipal elections in 2013.
 When she petitioned to have gender exclusion in political parties declared illegal, the Israeli High Court denied her bid to have funding to political parties cut if they discriminate against women.
-As of 2015, no female candidates have ever run on the Haredi parties' candidate lists: Tzvia Greenfeld, a Haredi Jewish woman, did become the first female Haredi Knesset member in 2008, standing for the left-wing Meretz party.
+As of 2015, no female candidates have ever run on the Haredi parties' candidate lists: Tzvia Greenfield, a Haredi Jewish woman, did become the first female Haredi Knesset member in 2008, standing for the left-wing Meretz party.

 Although both organizations are protesting the gender discrimination and exclusion of Shas and United Torah Judaism, U'Bizchutan has no official connection with Lo Nivchharot Lo Bocharot, a campaign promoted by Esty Reider-Indorsky and Racheli Ibenboim to encourage Orthodox women to refuse to vote for a party that does not include women on its lists.

 Elana Maryles Sztokman, an Israeli author and women's rights activist, notes: "Considering that these women are coming from a world where they have been prohibited from holding public office, the new Haredi feminist movement is radical and revolutionary.
 It's creating a buzz both within and outside the community."
 While it is not expected that the party will win any seats in the upcoming election for the Knesset, it expects to make progress in having their demands heard for the Israeli government and rabbis to provide Haredi women the same rights as other Israeli citizens.
 About 12% of the Israeli electorate is Haredi, and rabbis and husbands expect women to vote the way they are told, even though women are often the only household member who is employed.
 The new political voice of Haredi women may cause shifts in the future.
 "In theory, a Haredi woman votes according to what her husband tells her, which is based on what the rabbi tells him", said Colian.
 "But we know that in the voting booth, that decision is between the woman and God."